-A teacher, parent, pupil, or admissions manager may become aware of a concern with a pupil's progress academically, behaviourally, or socially and notify the class teacher or tutor.
-Accordingly, teachers will employ differentiation strategies to support the pupil and monitor the situation, seeking advice from the leadership team and Inclusion if necessary.
+A teacher, parent, pupil or admissions manager may become aware of a concern with a pupil's progress academically, behaviourally or socially and notify the class teacher or tutor.
+Accordingly, teachers may employ differentiation strategies to support the pupil and monitor the situation, seeking advice from the leadership team and Inclusion if necessary.

-7.2 Admission with an identified need:
+7.2 Admission with an identified need

-Pupils who enter The College with a diagnosed need, will automatically be added to the Inclusion Register and support will be offered according to the level of need.
-However, staff will be mindful that a settling in period will be needed for the pupil to adjust to the new setting as we acknowledge that some needs will diminish within a new setting with familiarity, while other difficulties become apparent later.
-In these instances, Brighton College remains committed to supporting pupil needs and to reducing the need for support.
+Pupils who enter the College with a diagnosed need will automatically be added to the Inclusion Register and support will be offered according to the level of need.
+However, staff will be mindful that a settling in period may be needed for the pupil to adjust to the new setting; we acknowledge that some needs will diminish during this time, while others may become apparent later.
+In these instances, Brighton College remains committed to matching the level of support to each pupil's need.